Manipur: Situation in Imphal valley calm but tense, curfew relaxed

 A house was torched at Checkon in Imphal East by a mob late on Thursday night.
 Fire personnel later doused the blaze, officials said.

-At Wangkhei, Khurai and Kongba in Imphal East district, protesters burnt tyres and blocked roads with iron pipes and boulders to restrict the movement of security forces.
+At Wangkhei, Khurai and Kongba in Imphal East district, protesters burnt tyres and blocked roads with iron pipes and boulders to restrict the movement of security forces, they said.

+The Manipur government on Thursday constituted a committee to verify complaints of alleged use of excessive force on protesters, mainly students, by security forces here over the last two days, an official order said.

+"A meeting of senior officers of CAPF was held to discuss the present law and order situation in the state.
+The officers were apprised of the unfortunate injuries of students as well as security personnel," the state police said on X.